LeonorPDX/LeonorPDX.github.io/_posts/2020-11-04-react_and_redux_and_rails_oh_my.markdown

 end
 ```

-The maximum response from Google Books is 40 items, so I made two requests to different bookshelves. giving me 80 books for my seeds.
+The maximum response from Google Books is 40 items, so I made two requests to different bookshelves, giving me 80 books for my seeds.

-Next I made my controller actions and tested them in my browser so I could see the JSON response my Rails API was returning so I'd know exactly what I was working with on the frontend.
+Next I made my controller actions and tested them in my browser so I could see the JSON response my Rails API was returning.
+I wanted to know exactly what I was working with on the frontend.

 Then I was ready to dive into the frontend.
 I made the directory with `create-react-app`, added packages with yarn, set up my `index.js` file to set up the Redux store and Thunk middleware, and configure the React and Redux dev tools.
 I quickly got `App.js` and `BooksContainer.js` files set up, and made an action creator to fetch books from my Rails API, and a reducer to update the Redux store.
 With `console.log` and the dev tools in the browser, I could see my frontend was successfully getting information from the backend.